 The accommodation on the mobile safaris is in either large walk-in luxury tents ....

-Activities here include walking and 4WD safaris – the timings of these are very flexible, depending on the group.
-That said, the afternoon activity usually finishes after a sundowner as park rules don't allow for night drives.
+The timings of activities are flexible, depending on the group.
+That said, the afternoon usually finishes after a sundowner, as park rules don’t allow for night drives in this section of the park.
 The walking here can be as energetic as you wish – ideal if you really want to stretch your legs properly and get some exercise.

 Ideal length of stay: We'd recommend a minimum of 3 nights.
 Ideally, if time allows, we'd suggest spending 2-4 nights in one of the permanent camps in the Kalahari areas of southern/eastern Hwange, and then another 3-4 nights on this mobile safari in the rugged north.

 Directions: Its about a 3 hour drive from Victoria Falls and about 3.5 hours drive from Main Camp in Hwange

 Accessible by: Fly-and-Transfer

 Usual board basis: Full Board